matbesancon/hugo-site/content/home/about.md

 # Biography

-I'm a PhD student in a double program between
-[Ecole Polytechnique of Montréal](https://www.polymtl.ca), at the [GERAD lab](https://www.gerad.ca/en/) and the [INOCS team](https://team.inria.fr/inocs) at INRIA Lille, in mathematical optimization for energy systems (smart grids).
+I'm a PhD candidate in a double program (*cotutelle*) between [Ecole Polytechnique of Montréal](https://www.polymtl.ca), at the [GERAD lab](https://www.gerad.ca/en/) and the [INOCS team](https://team.inria.fr/inocs) at INRIA Lille, in mathematical optimization for smart grids.
 I especially focus on bilevel optimization problems and pricing for demand response.
 Other fields of interest include non-linear optimization & applications in engineering, integer optimization & decompositions and machine learning.